bradford-hamilton/Ruby-On-Quails/guides/source/development_dependencies_install.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

 Development Dependencies Install
 ================================

-This guide covers how to setup an environment for Ruby on Rails core development.
+This guide covers how to setup an environment for Ruby on Quails core development.

 After reading this guide, you will know:

-* How to set up your machine for Rails development
+* How to set up your machine for Quails development
-* How to run specific groups of unit tests from the Rails test suite
+* How to run specific groups of unit tests from the Quails test suite
-* How the Active Record portion of the Rails test suite operates
+* How the Active Record portion of the Quails test suite operates

 --------------------------------------------------------------------------------

 The Easy Way
 ------------

-The easiest and recommended way to get a development environment ready to hack is to use the [Rails development box](https://github.com/rails/rails-dev-box).
+The easiest and recommended way to get a development environment ready to hack is to use the [Quails development box](https://github.com/quails/quails-dev-box).

 The Hard Way
 ------------

-In case you can't use the Rails development box, see the steps below to manually build a development box for Ruby on Rails core development.
+In case you can't use the Quails development box, see the steps below to manually build a development box for Ruby on Quails core development.

 ### Install Git

-Ruby on Rails uses Git for source code control.
+Ruby on Quails uses Git for source code control.
 The [Git homepage](https://git-scm.com/) has installation instructions.
 There are a variety of resources on the net that will help you get familiar with Git:

 * [Try Git course](https://try.github.io/) is an interactive course that will teach you the basics.
 * The [official Documentation](https://git-scm.com/documentation) is pretty comprehensive and also contains some videos with the basics of Git.